This blog, My Track Record, came into existence almost exactly 20 years ago.

 Just a few years later, he became Runner’s World‘s first webmaster.
 In the early days of the world-wide web, that seemed like a dream job; now he was probably one of the coolest runners on the planet!
 I still didn’t actually know him, though.

 Finally, in 2006-2007, as he left the occasional blog comment and answered the occasional technical question about Movable Type (the WordPress alternative on which running-blogs.com ran), I got to interact with him a bit.
-He seemed like a smart, amiable running nerd, and I got the sense that his skills and interests went well beyond the world of running; his own blog, Flashes of Panic, took its name from a cryptic quote (“A school is a factory is a poem is a prison is academia is boredom, with flashes of panic”) by a Russian-born writer I had never heard of.
+He seemed like a smart, amiable running nerd, and I got the sense that his skills and interests went well beyond the world of running.
+He named his own blog, Flashes of Panic, after a cryptic quote (“A school is a factory is a poem is a prison is academia is boredom, with flashes of panic”) from a Russian-born writer I hadn’t heard of.
 But his Internet presence was not loud enough to give me a strong impression.
 He signed his messages with a programmer’s brevity — pjm — and in Alison’s posts she simply called him P.

 For me, Parker’s life finally came into full view this week when Alison wrote a long post about him.
-Tragically, the impetus for that post was his sudden death from an unexpected cardiac event at age 52.
+Tragically, the impetus for that post was his sudden death from a cardiac event at age 52.
 My age.

 Alison’s post, as well as others such as one from former Runner’s World colleague Mark Remy, confirmed what I had long suspected: Parker was a great guy.
 Despite my idiotic undergraduate speculations, beneath that bandana was a kind, warm, brilliant character.